 In 2007 the Club secured its first premiership with victory in the Walker Cup.

-2008 and 2009 seasons: Harlequins Rugby is traditionally based upon a diverse, and to some degree, itinerant playing roster.
+2008/2009: Harlequins Rugby is traditionally based upon a diverse, and to some degree, itinerant playing roster.
 In 2008, due primarily to the difficulties associated with maintaining an optimum number of regularly available players, Sydney Harlequins reduced its involvement to two teams in Division 5 (Jeffrey and Noice Cups) of the NSWSRU competition.

 The Club won the Jeffrey Cup (1st Grade) Premiership in 2008 and reached the Preliminary Final of the Jeffrey Cup in 2009.

-2010 season: In 2010, the Club secured its first Club Championship and Minor Premierships in both the Jeffrey and Noice Cups.
+2010: In 2010, the Club secured its first Club Championship and Minor Premierships in both the Jeffrey and Noice Cups.
 Regrettably, its Jeffrey Cup team bowed out in the Preliminary Final.
 Although the Noice Cup team advanced to the Grand Final, it was unable to secure the premiership.

 The Club was also declared as 2010 Club of the Year for Division 5.
 This was indeed a great honour for the Sydney Harlequins, because the award recognises the all-round achievements of the Club both on and off the playing field.